Tzfatilab/Telomere-Analyzer/README.md

 - NanoTel.R: path for the code file (including file name).
 - input_dir: path for the fastq/a file or directory containing fasta/fastq files.
 - output_dir: path for the output directory.
 - pattern_list: A single pattern (for example: TTAGGG) or a list of patterns(Must be in double quotes) for example: "TTAGGG TTGGG "CCAGGG".
+  It is possible to give a multi pattern as input for eample: "TTAGGG TCAGGG CTAGGG CCAGGG", but when it is possible we recommand to give it as a single pattern with the ambiguity letters:
+  For eample: "TTAGGG TCAGGG CTAGGG CCAGGG" should be replaced by the single pattern YYAGGG.

 **Make sure the output_dir is not a subdirectory of input_dir or vice versa** for additional available input flags: see Rscript --vanilla NanoTel.R --help